 I started out using olive oil only in salads, but nowadays, I use it when cooking most dishes – goulash, chicken breasts, pasta foods, bolognese, and especially fish.

 It didn’t taste charming for me, too.
-However, I completely adapted to extra virgin olive oil with time (and by using some of the above methods), and honestly, now I couldn’t imagine my life without using it in the kitchen.
+However, I completely adapted to extra virgin olive oil with time (and by using some of the above methods that I learned from some sommeliers), and honestly, now I couldn’t imagine my life without using it in the kitchen.

 Of course, some of you guys will immediately like the taste of olive oil, and that’s a great thing – one reason more to start using it more often.